Table of Contents

 /* ... body of the loop ... do something useful here ... */

-jne loop /* loop if we're not */
+jne loop /* if not, then continue the loop */

 Deliverables